Add a sitemap to an agent and ingest large websites by pointing your CustomGPT project at a sitemap URL. This guide covers:

 - Check sitemap_resp.status to ensure the request was accepted before monitoring indexing.

-With the sitemap attached, the agent begins crawling—next, let’s monitor its progress.
+With the sitemap attached, the agent begins crawling—next, let’s monitor its progress before deleting an agent page.

 3. Monitor Indexing Progress